manuhabitela/katflix/README.md

 All the help you need is visible with `katflix --help`:

 ```
-Search videos from kickasstorrents, watch them directly thanks to peerflix,
+Search videos from kickasstorrents, watch them directly thanks to peerflix.
-with subtitles downloaded through subliminal.

 Usage: katflix [OPTIONS] [QUERY]